tencentyun/intlcloud-documents/product/网络/私有网络/流日志/产品简介/应用场景_intl.md

 ### Suggestions on Configuration:

 - Create flow logs to capture ENI traffic.
-- Deliver network logs to Cloud Log Service, COS and other services for query, analysis or storage.
+- Deliver network logs to Cloud Log Service for query, analysis or storage.

 ![](https://main.qcloudimg.com/raw/ac5376078a6a604f96cf07b2935240b0.svg)